 Cynthia Vigna

-My name is Cynthia Vigna, and I am a sophomore English major with a politics pre-law and sociology double minor.
+My name is Cynthia Vigna, and I am a junior English major with a politics pre-law and sociology double minor.
 I am from North Jersey and have an adorable pitbull terrier named Muffin.
 I am part of the Campus Ministry Leadership team and enjoy participating in various service sites on campus and back home.
 One of my favorite forms of writing is poetry.
 I am very excited to help students grow and gain more confidence in their writing abilities.